Alzok/NumerusX/README.md

 5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For support and questions:
+- Create an issue in the GitHub repository
+- Check the documentation in the `/docs` folder
+- Review the API documentation at `/docs` endpoint

+---

+**⚠️ Disclaimer**: This trading bot is for educational and experimental purposes.
+Always test thoroughly before using with real funds.
+Cryptocurrency trading involves significant risk.

+This project is licensed under the MIT License - see the LICENSE file for details.